 A home-based business is any business where your own home is the principal place of business.

-You may need to check the laws in your location for starting a home business, as some places control this via zoning regulations.
-If you’ll have business visitors in your home, you may also want to familiarise yourself with laws about safety and liability insurance.
+You may need to check the laws in your state or city for starting a home business, as some states control this via zoning regulations.
+If you’ll have business visitors in your home, you may also want to familiarize yourself with laws about safety and liability insurance.